joshbegley/nyt-latest/README.md

 **USWNT star Crystal Dunn announces retirement from soccer aged 33**\
-`In a post on Instagram on Monday, Dunn said she was “at peace and deeply fulfilled with all that I have accomplished.”`\
+`In a post on Instagram on Monday, Dunn said she was “at peace and deeply fulfilled with all that I have accomplished".`\
 https://nytimes.com/athletic/7007210/2026/01/29/crystal-dunn-retires-uswnt/

 **Read the Criminal Complaint Against Anthony Kazmierczak, the Man Who Attacked Rep. Ilhan Omar**\